jsinoimeri/OS-Course-Cpp/README.md

 Assignment 1:

-              Part 1 -> Answers to the questions in the pdf file
+              Part 1 -> Answers to the concept questions in the pdf file on course website.

               Part 2 -> Two programming solutions to the Sleeping Barber Problem.
                         First solution uses pipes to communicate between the three